owlbarn/tutorial/book/algodiff/README.md

 It is still significantly different from the expected result.
 Actually if we use a even smaller step size $1e-16$, the result becomes 0, which means the round-off error is large enough that $f(x)$ and $f(x+h)$ are deemed the same by the computer.

-Besides these sources of error, the numerical differentiation method is also slow due to requiring multiple evaluation of function $f$.
+Besides these sources of error, the numerical differentiation method is also slow due to requiring multiple evaluations of function $f$.
-We'll discuss it later in the optimisation chapter, since optimisation using gradient is a very important application of differentiation.
-Some discussion about numerically solving derivative related problems is also covered in the Ordinary Differentiation Equation chapter, where we focus on introducing solving these equations numerically, and how the impact of these errors can be reduced.
+Some discussion about numerically solving derivative-related problems is also covered in the Ordinary Differentiation Equation chapter, where we focus on introducing solving these equations numerically, and how the impact of these errors can be reduced.

 **Symbolic Differentiation**